apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 =============  =======  ==========================================================================
 Hostname       --       The hostname on which a remote Flume agent is running with an avro source.
 Port           --       The port at which the remote Flume agent's avro source is listening.
+UnsafeMode     false    If true, the appender will not throw exceptions on failure to send the events.
 =============  =======  ==========================================================================